Spiritual Support for Patient’s and Their Families

 These four sentences describe what dying patients have taught us about what matters most in life.

-In abundance of caution, we have suspended our memorial services until further notice.
+In abundance of caution, we have put our memorial services on hold until further notice.
 We are sorry for this inconvenience and hope to provide this important service to our communities as soon as we are able.

 Twice a year Hospice of Orange and Sullivan Counties holds spiritual memorial services in both Orange and Sullivan Counties to remember the patients for whom we have cared in the past six months.
 These services are non denominational and open to all in the community.